-The process for appealing a disability plan regulated by the Employee Retirement Income Security Act of 1974 (ERISA) is different than disputing an individual disability insurance denial.
-You do have the right to sue on a denied disability insurance claim, but you need to follow the internal administrative appeal process established by the insurance company first.
-If you fail to pursue the internal appeal process, it can significantly impact your lawsuit.
+The process for appealing a long term disability insurance claim regulated by the Employee Retirement Income Security Act of 1974 (ERISA) is different than disputing a long term disability insurance claim denial regulated by state law.
+You have the right to sue on an ERISA denied long term disability insurance claim, but you will first need to exhaust the internal administrative appeals process established by the insurance company.
+If you fail to exhaust the internal appeals process, it can negatively impact your lawsuit.

-There are basically two steps in handling ERISA disability insurance claims, which include the initial filing of your claim and review by the insurer.
-If you are denied disability insurance benefits you are given two options, either you can accept the decision or you can appeal for another internal review within the insurance company.
-Each step has deadlines that are specified in your policy and denial letter.
-If you do not adhere to these deadlines, you may lose your ability to appeal the decision and file a lawsuit.
+You have two options, if you are denied long term disability insurance benefits under a policy governed by ERISA: either you can accept the decision or you can appeal for another internal review within the insurance company.
+Each step has deadlines that are specified in your insurance policy and denial letter.
+If you do not adhere to these deadlines, you may lose your ability to recover on the insurance policy.

-If you are not satisfied with the results of your disability insurance appeal, you can pursue a lawsuit under ERISA.
-An experienced disability insurance claims attorney can help prepare your case for court.
+If you are not satisfied with the results of your long term disability insurance claims appeal, you can pursue a lawsuit under ERISA.
+An experienced long term disability insurance claims attorney can help prepare your case for court.